raynardzxc/Fall22_2D_Webpage/README.md

 01.020 Design Thinking Project III (Task 3)
 ===

 This README contains instructions to set up the webpage done as part of the BONUS section of Task 3 in the 2D project.

+This webpage was built fully on React for both the front-end and back-end.

+You can either run the webpage locally or use it online through the following url [https://fall22-2-d-webpage.vercel.app/](https://fall22-2-d-webpage.vercel.app/).

 # Installation

-This webpage was built on fully on React for both the front-end and back-end.
+To run the webpage locally, refer to the following instructions.

 The top-level directory will be referred to as `$TOP`.

 ## React Set-up

-To run the webpage locally, you will need to install the React dependencies.
 Change current directory into the `ui` folder.

 `cd $TOP/ui`